 |

-that runs around the outside of the stadium, featuring original lamps
+that runs around the outside of the stadium, showing the changes from

 -